tyfoster97/web-application-examples/react-app/README.md

+# React Application
+Copyright ASU 2021, All Rights Reserved

-# Lab 6
+# Demonstrates
-Lab 6 submission

-API keys are stored in data/keys.js
+## Test-Driven Development (TDD)

+## React

-## DO THIS FIRST!!!
+## JavaScript

+# To Run

+## Install Node.js and Node Modules
+Node.js can be downloaded from your browser

-Install node modules by running the following command:
+Install node modules by running the following command in the console:

 ```shell
 npm install